RobertCSternberg/ARPNetworkMonitor/README.md

 Load the Dockerfile, scan.sh, entry.sh, and nginx.conf files into the new directory.

+If you want to change the default, edit the `CMD` line in the `Dockerfile`.

 Build the Docker image for the network scanner:
 `docker build -t networkscanner .`

 ## Docker container
 I encourage you to build the container yourself.
-If you do not want or cannot do so, there is a ready-made docker container (only x64, no arm, no arm64, no mips) available at https://hub.docker.com/r/alestrix/arpscanweb
+If you do not want to or cannot do so, there is a ready-made docker container (only x64, no arm, no arm64, no mips) available at https://hub.docker.com/r/alestrix/arpscanweb

 ## Usage
-Run the Docker container in the background with network host and necessary capabilities.
+Run the Docker container in the background with network host and necessary capabilities and default target network (192.168.1.0/24).
 It should restart automatically if it stops for any reason:
 `docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner`

-The scan defaults to the network 192.168.1.0/24.
-If you want to change this, add the network as parameter:
+If you want to change the default target network, add the network in CIDR format as parameter:
 `docker run --restart=always --network=host -d --cap-add=NET_RAW networkscanner 10.20.30.0/24`

 If your system has multiple interfaces you can pass the interface name too: